 Mass emailing involves sending unsolicited email messages to a group of otherwise unrelated campus email addresses.
 Mass email messages are a useful and convenient way of informing the campus community.
 However, because they have the potential to unnecessarily consume resources and clutter campus inboxes, the college requires that senders of such messages adhere to usage guidelines.

 - Use of campus mass email is subject to SUNY Plattsburgh's Responsible Use of Technology Policy (See Appendix).

-Whether mass email messages are sent by using a personally constructed list of addresses or a system-generated list (such as [email protected]), there is no difference in the effect or applicability of this campus policy.
-Recipients of system generated lists do not have the ability to opt out of this system.
+Whether mass email messages are sent by using a personally constructed list of addresses or a system-generated list (i.e., a Digest), there is no difference in the effect or applicability of this campus policy.
+Recipients of system-generated lists do not have the ability to opt out of this system.

 Acceptable content criteria

-While the ability to send mass emailings is confined to just authorized users, those users are obligated to restrict such use to mailings that fit the following criteria:
+While the ability to send mass emails is confined to authorized users, those users are obligated to restrict such use to mailings that fit the following criteria:

 - Be non-commercial in nature

 - Be related to the college's mission or business functions

 - Be issued in text format with no attachments

 - Be brief (200-400 words), and include a link to a web site or shared Google drive document if more information needs to be communicated